Render of Brigalow Peaking Power Plant

 Green hydrogen is produced using a process called electrolysis, during which a clean energy source such as solar or wind power is used to produce a current which separates the hydrogen and oxygen molecules in water (H2O).
 When this hydrogen is burned, water is the only by-product emitted.
 Green hydrogen produces no carbon emissions, making it an exciting prospect for meeting the world’s future energy needs.

+Extensive studies have been completed to inform the project design.
 The development is subject to receipt of local, state, and federal planning and environmental approvals, as well as a final investment decision by CS Energy which is expected in 2025.